 The opening goal arrived on the stroke of half-time after a period of patient play saw Adrian Ramos slide the ball home for his second international goal after a brilliant ball from Porto's Fredy Guarin.
 The Colombians failed to capitalise on their dominance, and despite numerous chances late on, were made to settle for a 1-0 win.

 The opening exchanges were punctuated by tackles and poor passing, with both sides failing to set an early tempo.
 The Costa Ricans’ searing pace on the wings caused initial havoc, yet it was Los Cafeteros who instigated attacking chances within the first quarter of an hour with a string of opportunities.

-The breakthrough finally arrived to appease the frustrated supporters, as a sensational lofted ball from Guarin carved open the defense and found Ramos who was on hand to take control and round the goalkeeper to hand Colombia a slender 1-0 lead at half-time.
+The breakthrough finally arrived to appease the frustrated supporters, as a sensational lofted ball from Guarin carved open the defence and found Ramos who was on hand to take control and round the goalkeeper to hand Colombia a slender 1-0 lead at half-time.

 Falcao hit the underside of the bar soon after with a header, yet the Porto hitman was at this point failing to conjure up the flashes of brilliance he showed during the club season.
-Costa Rica went close with a free kick from David Guzman, but was unable to persistently trouble Neco Martinez in the Colombian goal.
+Costa Rica went close with a free kick from David Guzman, but were unable to persistently trouble Neco Martinez in the Colombian goal.

 Falcao was then replaced by Mainz striker Elkin Soto, which ended a slightly disappointing game for the striker who notched 39 goals in a stellar club campaign.